-Louisville Metro Housing Authority received a Choice Neighborhoods Initiative Implementation grant award from HUD for the Russell Transformation.
-To implement the plan, LMHA hired the development team of McCormack Baron Salazar and Sherman Carter Barnhart Architects.
+Louisville Metro Housing Authority (LMHA) received a Choice Neighborhood Initiative Implementation grant award from the Department of Housing and Urban Development for the Russell Neighborhood Transformation.
+To implement the grant, LMHA hired the development team of McCormack Baron Salazar and Sherman Carter Barnhart Architects.

 Working closely with McCormack Baron Salazar and LMHA, Sherman Carter Barnhart implemented UDA’s master plan for the revitalization of the existing 18.6 acre/ten-super-block Russell neighborhood.

 Eliminating the super-block by reestablishing the historic street pattern throughout the site, created a walkable, pedestrian-friendly neighborhood, and enhanced a sense of community among residents.
 Green spaces, playgrounds, and the rejuvenated Baxter Community Center (currently being renovated by Sherman Carter Barnhart) promote a healthier lifestyle among residents.

 The redevelopment architecture builds on the character of the adjacent neighborhoods and urban patterns while maintaining its unique heritage and identity.
 A new entry street presents a new image for the neighborhood and reestablishes its connection to the city and downtown area.
 This in combination with commercial businesses on the first floor of select buildings along 9th and Muhammad Ali encourages additional retail and commercial offerings in the area.
 To further encourage the growth of business in the area, there are five one-bedroom units that are classified as live/work units.
 These units are set up for a resident to run a business out of their home that the public can visit.